dletorey/rebuild/src/leets/orbital-green-brown-tour-london.md

 tags: ["Orbital", "Green Album", "Brown Album", "Live Music", "Music", "Gigs", "London", "Troxy"]
 ---

-<small>This post contains spoilers that are hidden until after the tour is finished.</small>

 So tonight was the second night, for me, of [Orbital’s](https://orbitalofficial.com/) [Green](https://album.link/gb/i/1313447481)/[Brown](https://album.link/gb/i/1320062319) [tour](https://orbitalofficial.com/2023/10/13/the-green-album-live-2024/).
 Last night was <a href="/leets/orbital-green-brown-tour-birmingham">Birmingham</a>, before I start on today this post has got a message for Birmingham, where was your bass?

 So the day started early, eventually I managed to rally _The Age Travellers_ (the group of Orbital friends I am driving from venue to venue over these 3 dates).
 The drive to London was pretty uneventful and I dropped them all at Jane's house before dashing home, grabbing some food, doing the washing, catching up on Masterchef before heading out again for tonight.